Australian Government Bureau of Meteorology

 For the latest weather forecasts see: www.bom.gov.au/qld/forecasts

-The next Flood Watch will be issued by 12:30 pm EST on Wednesday 22 February
+The next Flood Watch is due to be issued by 12:30 pm AEST on Saturday 25 March

 This advice is also available by dialling 1300 659 219 at a low call cost of